otrv4/otrv4/otrv4.md

    number as the receiver's instance tag.

 To verify an Identity message:

+When receiving an Identity message, note that the participant cannot start sending data messages, as they still need to receive the 'Auth-I' message.

 1. Verify if the message type is `0x35`.
 1. Verify that protocol's version of the message is `0x0004`.